suomitek/suomitek-appboard/docs/user/getting-started.md

 For detailed information on installing, configuring and upgrading Kubeapps, checkout the [chart README](../../chart/suomitek-appboard/README.md).

-The above commands will deploy Kubeapps into the `kubeapps` namespace in your cluster.
+The above commands will deploy Kubeapps into the `suomitek-appboard` namespace in your cluster.
 It may take a few minutes to execute.
 Once it has been deployed and the Kubeapps pods are running, continue to step 2.

 ## Step 2: Create a Kubernetes API token